PostHog/posthog.com/contents/blog/posthog-vs-matomo.md

 ### Automatic event tracking

 PostHog and Matomo both support event tracking, but PostHog goes one step further by autocapturing events so you don't have to instrument every single thing before you start tracking it.
-This means you start capturing useful data from the moment you deploy PostHog, but it also makes rolling out updates much easier as you don't have to update your event instrumentation
+This means you start capturing useful data from the moment you deploy PostHog, but it also makes rolling out updates much easier as you don't have to define your events each time.

 ### Privacy compliance